With Iowa on the line, Biden bets on what he doesn't believe

 In all, there were eight lines that began with what Biden doesn't believe.

-In the closing days before Monday's caucuses, the quadrennial human cattle call when Iowans gather at schools, community centers and churches across the state to publicly select their favored candidates, the leading contenders are all turning to more personal and less policy-heavy appeals to voters.
+In the closing days before Monday's caucuses — the quadrennial human cattle call when Iowans gather at schools, community centers and churches across the state to publicly select their favored candidates — the leading contenders are all turning to more personal and less policy-heavy appeals.
 For Biden, that's a sweet spot.

-He likes to remind Democrats that he faithfully served the still-popular President Barack Obama for two terms as vice president, and their general affinity for him has served him well as a shield against questions about his politically awkward statements and changes in his views on policy, which include reversals on matters related to abortion rights, gay rights and criminal justice.
+He likes to remind Democrats that he faithfully served President Barack Obama, who is still popular, for two terms as vice president.
+Their general affinity for him has served him well as a shield against questions about his politically awkward statements and changes in his views on policy, which include reversals on matters related to abortion rights, gay rights and criminal justice.

-Conversely, his top rival in polling nationally and in Iowa, Bernie Sanders, made himself iconic with a focus on policy.
-Sanders vowed to talk more about his own biography in this campaign, and has at times, but it has been something of a struggle for the Vermont senator, who is uncomfortable talking about his personal life and perhaps wary of diluting his policy-heavy brand.
+Conversely, his top rival in polling nationally and in Iowa, Sen. Bernie Sanders, I-Vt., made himself iconic with a focus on policy.
+Sanders vowed to talk more about his own biography in this campaign, and he has at times, but it has been something of a struggle for a man who is uncomfortable talking about his personal life and perhaps wary of diluting his policy-heavy brand.

-On Thursday, Biden argued policy doesn't matter as much as personal virtue in this election.
+On Thursday, Biden argued that policy doesn't matter as much as personal virtue in this election.

 "Health care, climate, guns, national security, education, student debt, women's rights — all these issues and more are on the ballot," Biden said.
 "But something else is on the ballot, something even more important.
 Character is on the ballot.
 America's character."

-Those other issues, the ones that top rivals Bernie Sanders, Elizabeth Warren, Pete Buttigieg and even dark horse billionaire Michael Bloomberg say are urgent priorities that must be addressed by the next president, are secondary, Biden argued.
-Not only was he saying that his character is superior to that of Trump, an assertion with which the Democrats in the room and across the nation surely agree, but implicitly that it's the best in the primary field.
+Those other issues — the ones that top rivals Sanders, Elizabeth Warren, Pete Buttigieg and even dark horse billionaire Michael Bloomberg say are urgent priorities that the next president must address — are secondary, Biden argued.
+He was saying not only that his character is superior to Trump's, an assertion with which Democrats in the room and across the nation surely agree, but also implicitly that it's the best in the primary field.

 Biden also defined what he believes in: A "uniquely American code" defined by New York Times columnist David Brooks as "an invisible moral fabric that binds this nation together."